Posted on

 The repair was completed in two hours, leaving the line sealed and strengthened

-Completing the repair of the nozzle and the reinforcement of the line took less than two hours, after which the seawater cooling system was able to operate at full capacity once again.
+Completing the repair of the nozzle and the reinforcement of the line took less than three hours.
+24 hours later and AB Original had reached maximum properties, allowing the seawater cooling system to operate at full capacity once again.

 If you have an application you would like to enquire about, then please get in touch